sisl/ngsim_env/docs/install_env_gail_full.md

   >>using AutoEnvs
   >>quit()
 ```
-Here is a [logfile](logFiles/installLog_ngsim) for the above.
 Next, we will get the NGSIM data and run a few tests with julia and python to make sure everything is fine

 ### download NGSIM data
 ```bash